crcn/figmark/README.md

-Figmark allows you to use Figma designs in React code.
+Figmark allows you to import Figma designs in React code.

 ### Resources